matgille/multilingual_concordances/README.md

 ## How it works

-Forms and lemmas can be queried:
+Forms, lemmas, pos and morph can be queried with a basic CQL parser:

-`python3 get_translations.py -s test_data/Val_S.xml -t test_data/Rome_W.xml -q "politia" -w 1 -o test_results -me cl`
+`python3 get_translations.py -s test_data/Val_S.xml  -t  test_data/Rome_W.xml -o new_alignement_2/ -me cl -q "[pos='AQ.*'][pos='NC.*']" -w 1`

-This command produces a concordance table taking the text `Val_S.xml` as source, with a context of 1 segment left and right for source and target, on the lemma `politia`.
+This command produces a concordance table taking the text `Val_S.xml` as source, with a context of 1 segment left and right for source and target, and extracts all the segments with an anteposed adjective.